 Are there any expected changes to tax credits?

 Some business tax credits, such as the research and development (R&D) credit, may be reduced or phased out.
-This could increase expenses for businesses that rely on these credits for innovation.
+This was avoided with the bill’s passage in July.

-What should small businesses do to prepare for what tax cuts expiring in 2025 will do?
+What should small businesses do to prepare for what the expiring tax cuts 2025 will do?

 Small businesses should consult with a tax advisor to understand the specific impacts on their finances.
 To mitigate the effects, consider strategies like accelerating income or deferring expenses.